The "Officially Licensed Collegiate Products"

 What products can be licensed?

 Students, alumni and fans generate many great ideas for new University products.
-Products will be considered and must be approved by the University's Licensing Coordinator.
-No products will be licensed without the approval of the Licensing Coordinator.
+Products will be considered and must be approved by the University's Trademark Licensing Office.
+No products will be licensed without the approval of the Trademark Licensing Office.
 This ensures all products associated with the University are of high quality and good taste and, ensures the non-approval of potentially hazardous items.

 Who needs a license?